-Join our research study on sleep and circadian rhythms
+Join research study on sleep and circadian rhythms

-We are looking for males and females, ages 16-30 to participate in a study at the Sleep and Chronobiology Lab at the University of Colorado Boulder.
+The CU Boulder Sleep and Chronobiology Lab is looking for males and females, ages 16–30, to participate in a study.
 The purpose of the study is to understand mechanisms of delayed sleep-wake phase disorder (DSWPD).
 The study is 6.5 weeks long with six in-person visits.

 You may be eligible for this study if you are: